Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Amenorrhoea, polycystic ovaries and increased testosterone levels have been reported in women using valproate (see section 4.8).

-Valproate administration may also impair fertility in men (see section 4.8).
+Valproate administration may also impair fertility in men (see section 4.2, 4.4 and 4.8).
 Fertility dysfunctions are in some cases reversible at least 3 months after treatment discontinuation.
-Limited number of case reports suggest that a strong dose reduction may improve fertility function.
+Limited numbers of case reports suggest a dose reduction may improve fertility function.
 However, in some cases, the reversibility of male infertility was unknown.

 4.7 Effects on ability to drive and use machines